PathologyDataScience/HistomicsML2/docs/data-create.rst

 .. code-block:: bash

-  $ docker run -it --rm --name convertslide -v "$PWD":/dataset cancerdatascience/hml_dataset_gpu:1.0 bash scripts/create_tiff.sh /dataset/svs tif
+  $ docker run -it --rm --name convertslide -v "$PWD":/dataset cancerdatascience/hml_dataset_gpu:1.0 bash scripts/create_tiff.sh /dataset/svs /dataset/tif

 Here the -v option mounts the base project folder to ``/dataset`` inside the docker container.
 Parameters of the bash script ``create_tiff.sh`` can be adjusted to change the input and output directories.

-.. note:: The conversion process also generates a .csv file describing the converted file dimensions and magnifications that will be committed to the database server during import.

-4. Generate superpixel segmentation
+5. Generate superpixel segmentation
 ====================================================================

 Use ``SuperpixelSegmentation.py`` to generate superpixel boundaries and centroids